Whipped Goat's Cheese Bruschetta

 Not included in your delivery

-a) Preheat your oven to 200°C. Halve the ciabattas (as if you were making a sandwich), then halve them again into triangles.
+a) Preheat your oven to 220°C/200°C fan/gas mark 7.
+Halve the ciabattas, then halve them again into triangles.

 b) Roughly chop the walnuts.
 Heat a small frying pan on medium heat (no oil).

 c) Once hot, add the walnuts and dry-fry, stirring regularly, until lightly toasted, 2-3 mins.
-TIP: Watch them like a hawk, they burn easily.
-Transfer to a plate.
+TIP: Watch them like a hawk as they can burn easily.
+Transfer to small bowl.

-d) Quarter the pear lengthways, remove the core and chop into small pieces.
+d) Quarter the pear lengthways (no need to peel), remove the core and chop into small pieces.

 b) When hot, add the pear and stir-fry until softened and golden, 4-5 mins.